k0sproject/k0s/docs/system-monitoring.md

 replicaset.apps/k0s-pushgateway-6c5d8c54cf   1         1         1       43h
 ```

 That's not enough to start scraping these additional metrics.
+For Prometheus

-For Prometheus based solution you can create ServiceMonitor for it like this:
+Operator](https://prometheus-operator.dev/) based solutions, you can create a
+`ServiceMonitor` for it like this:

 ```yaml
 apiVersion: monitoring.coreos.com/v1